House Cleaning Business Insurance

 It’s easy to get insurance coverage as a house cleaner or owner of a cleaning business if you have your business information on hand.
 Our insurance application will ask for basic facts about your company, such as revenue and number of employees.
 You can buy a policy online and get a certificate of insurance with Insureon in three easy steps:

-1. Complete a free online application
+1. Complete a free online application.

-2. Compare quotes and choose insurance policies
+2. Compare quotes and choose insurance policies.

-3. Pay for your policy and download a certificate
+3. Pay for your policy and download your proof of insurance.

 Insureon's licensed agents work with top-rated U.S. insurers to find coverage that fits your house cleaning business, whether you work independently or hire employees.